 The ADL-intra model

-The ADL-intra-EWC model.
+The ADL-intra-EWC model

 The ADL-own-EWC model: similar to the ADL-intra-EWC model except that the ADL-own model is incorporated during the second stage.

 The ADL-intra-IC model

 The ADL-own-IC model: similar to the ADL-intra-IC model except that the ADL-own model is incorporated during the second stage.